ewels/rich-click/README.md

 cli.add_command(another_cli)
 ```

 In this situation, `another_cli` retains its original behavior.
-In order to make `another_cli` work with Rick-Click, you need to patch `click` before you import `another_cli`.
+In order to make `another_cli` work with Rich-Click, you need to patch `click` before you import `another_cli`.
 You can patch Click with `rich_click.cli.patch` like this:

 ```python
 import rich_click as click